Heddan Hoddan

 Before India’s independence, the Maharaos of Kachchh had given the responsibility of managing the Kankrej breed of cattle to the Jadeja pastoralists.
 They maintained special herds called the Raavri.
 This high quality gene pool was revered and held in awe.

 A well evolved system of breed governance ensured that the community both contributed and benefited from the awe inducing gene pool of the Raavri.
 One ninth of all agricultural produce of the farmers was reserved for the Raavri, ensuring that the herd would not have to migrate during droughts and run the risk of mating with unknown stock; thus they maintained the purity of the gene pool.
-And after the droughts would end, farmers were entitled to get animals from the Raaveri for their ploughing, draft and milch needs
+And after the droughts would end, farmers were entitled to get animals from the Raaveri for their ploughing, draft and milch needs.

 These majestic cows, with their crescent shaped large horns, stand tall; they can walk hundreds of kilometres in droughts and yet diseases don’t come easy.
 A century ago, Brazilians took Kankrej cows from Gujarat and bred a special cow.
 They call it Guzerat – a breed that produces up to 52 litres of milk in a day!